tytydraco/yessleep/out/During_my_works_annual_Christmas_party_our_boss_had_a_strange_request_Exterminate_ALL_rats.md

 They know where I live.

 I think my boss just tried to turn me into a weapon.
 I don't understand the passage of time.
 I've been to multiple Christmas parties.
 Which was the real one that led to all of this?
-Why can't I feel my mental and physical trauma??
+Why can't I feel my mental and physical trauma??.

+**December 19th, 2023**.

 Why am I just numb?